metal3d/idok/README.md

 With SSH, idok tries to use your ssh key pair to authenticate.
 If it fails, it will use login/password to auth.
 So, there are 2 possibilities:

 * copy you public key to the kodi/xbmc host (with ssh-copy-id for example)
-* set -sshuser (default is "pi") and -sshpass options
+* set -sshuser (if user is not "pi") and -sshpass options (if password is not "raspberry")

 To copy you key, type this command: